variabledotinc/apple-3d-scanning-objects/README.md

+Application works only on devices running iOS 12 and ARKit2

 # Scanning and Detecting 3D Objects

 Record spatial features of real-world objects, then use the results to find those objects in the user's environment and trigger AR content.